musa-atlihan/CarND-Advanced-Lane-Lines/project-report.md

 * Colors the lane using the identified lane boundaries and transforms the viewpoint back to its original position.
 * Outputs the resulting image.

-the distortion correction, viewpoint transformation and the combined color thresholding methods are already mentioned in the previous sections.
+The distortion correction, viewpoint transformation and the combined color thresholding methods are already mentioned in the previous sections.
 In the following subsections the lane line identification from the binary image and measuring the radius and the position are discussed in detail.

 ### Identifying left and right lane lines from the binary image